 Toe | Moderate | Up to £11,720 |

 The second head of compensation is special damages, which addresses the financial losses you suffer as a result of your injuries.
 For example, if a fall at work results in a minor concussion, you may be unable to drive while you recover.
-In this case, special damages could help you recoup the cost of train tickets or taxis to essential appointments.
+In this case, special damages could help you recoup the cost of train tickets or taxis to medical appointments.

 To learn more about minor injury at work compensation, contact our team today or use our compensation calculator.